Geometry of the Discriminant Surface for Quadratic Forms: Preliminary notions about orbit

-(4) Each diagonal matrix in $\cal{M}$ is brought by some change from $SO(n)$ to an ordered diagonal. \ (that is all the results for permutations applied to the main diagonal of a matrix in $\cal{MD}$ are represented by some changes from $SO(n)$).
+(4) Each matrix in $\cal{MD}$ is brought by some change from $\SO(n)$ to an ordered diagonal. \ In particular, each permutation at the diagonal of a matrix in $\cal{MD}$ is represented by some change from $\SO(n)$.

-(5) Two matrices in $\cal{M}$ belong to the same orbit if and only if they have the same eigenvalue multi-set.
+(5) Two forms in $\cal{M}$ belong to the same orbit if and only if they have the same spectrum.

-(6) For each matrix in $\cal{M}$, its orbit has exactly one diagonal-ordered matrix.
+(6) For each matrix in $\cal{M}$, its orbit contains exactly one diagonal-ordered matrix.